 The ALA (American Library Association) says: ‘A challenge is defined as a formal, written complaint, filed with a library or school requesting that materials be removed because of content or appropriateness.
 The number of challenges reflects only incidents reported.
 We estimate that for every reported challenge, four or five remain unreported.’

 - The Absolutely True Diary of a Part-Time Indian by Sherman Alexie.
-Reasons: Banned and challenged for profanity, sexual references, and allegations of sexual misconduct by the author.
+Reasons: Banned and challenged for profanity, sexual references and use of a derogatory term

 - The Bluest Eye by Toni Morrison.
-Reasons: Banned and challenged because it was considered sexually explicit and depicts child sexual abuse.
+Reasons: Banned and challenged because it depicts child sexual abuse and was considered sexually explicit

 by Amanda Patterson

 If you liked this blogger’s writing, you may enjoy:

 - Writing Through The Pain – Tips For Memoirists

 - Does Your Character Fight, Freeze, Or Flee?